Here is the list of breakouts coming to SPARK 2019!

 About Andrew and Sarah:

-Andrew is the YMT Treasurer and a member of the Board of Directors for GBGM.
+Andrew Chung is the YMT Treasurer and a member of the Board of Directors for GBGM.
 With GBGM, he is a member of the Committee on Eliminating Institutional Racism.
-Out of church (Otterbein UMC), he is involved in the Robotics Club as a junior at Greensburg Salem HS and enjoys playing the violin.
+Out of church, he is involved in the Robotics Club as a junior at Greensburg Salem HS and enjoys playing the violin.

-Sarah is a previous YSF Coordinator and has been involved in YMT for 3 years.
-Within her church (Garden City UMC), she has been involved with the church choir, Christmas cantata, and as a helper for children’s Sunday school.
-Outside of her church, Sarah is in the marching band and golf team as a junior at Gateway High School.
+Sarah Gallagher is a previous YSF Coordinator and has been involved in YMT for 4 years.
+Within her church she has been involved with the church choir, Christmas cantata, and helper for children’s Sunday School.
+Outside of her church, Sarah, is in the marching band and golf team as a junior at Gateway High School.

 - Bishop Cynthia Moore- Koikoi, Resident Bishop